Mohamed Ali Diadié

-Mohamed Ali Diadié (born 22 October 2004) is a Mauritanian professional footballer who plays as a Centre-back for Liga Portugal 2 club Torreense.
+Mohamed Ali Diadié (born 22 October 2004) is a Mauritanian professional footballer who plays as a centre-back for Liga Portugal 2 club Torreense.

-Club career
+Career

-Diadié joined Reims on July 31, 2023.
+Diadié joined Reims on 31 July 2023.
 He extended his contract with Reims on June 18, 2024.
 Diadié signed his first professional contract with Reims on 19 June 2025.

 Diadié joined Torreense on 1 September 2025.